-We have audited the financial statements of the Measure E Revenue Bond Construction Fund of Rancho Santiago Community College District (the District) for the year ended June 30, 2014.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards (and, if applicable, Government Auditing Standards and OMB Circular A-133), as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated June 9, 2014.
+We have audited the financial statements of the Measure E Revenue Bond Construction Fund of Rancho Santiago Community College District (the District) for the year ended June 30, 2015, and have issued our report thereon dated December 3, 2015.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated February 25, 2015.
 Professional standards also require that we communicate to you the following information related to our audit.